 There are so many specialty kitchen tools available you might have to remind yourself that most tasks can be done with just a few tools.
 Lemon squeezers, zoodle makers, jar openers, etc., will all take up extra space in your tiny kitchen.

-Here are a few utensil items we go for to stay clutter-free in the kitchen while still cooking all kinds of meals!
+Here are a few utensil items we like to stay clutter-free in the kitchen while still cooking all kinds of great meals.

 - ‘Mini’ versions of larger kitchen utensils.
 We’ve found some great smaller tongs, ladles, etc., at Bed, Bath & Beyond, and At Home.